brevzin/cpp_proposals/0847_deducing_this/deducing-this.md

 ::: bq
 ::: add

 [5a]{.pnum} An _explicit-this-parameter-declaration_ shall only appear in either a _member-declarator_ that declares a member function ([class.mem]) or a _lambda-declarator_ ([expr.prim.lambda]).
-Such a function shall not be explicitly declared `static` or `virtual`.
-Such a declarator shall not include a _ref-qualifier_ or a _cv-qualifier-seq_.
+Such a function shall not be explicitly declared `static` or `virtual`. [ _Note_: Such a function is implicitly static ([class.mem]) - _end note_ ] Such a declarator shall not include a _ref-qualifier_ or a _cv-qualifier-seq_.

-[5b]{.pnum} The function parameter declared with the _explicit-this-parameter-declaration_ is the _explicit this parameter_.
-The explicit this parameter shall not be a function parameter pack ([temp.variadic]).
-A _non-this parameter_ is a function parameter that is not the explicit this parameter.
+[5b]{.pnum} A function parameter declared with an _explicit-this-parameter-declaration_ is an _explicit this parameter_.
+An explicit this parameter shall not be a function parameter pack ([temp.variadic]).
+An _object member function_ is either a non-static member function or a static member function with an explicit this parameter.

-[5c]{.pnum} The _member-parameter-type-list_ of a member function is the parameter-type-list of that function with the explicit this parameter, if any, omitted [ _Note_: The member-parameter-type-list consists of the adjusted types of all the non-this parameters. _-end note_ ] An _object member function_ is either a non-static member function or a static member function with an explicit this parameter.
+[5c]{.pnum} An _ordinary member parameter_ is a function parameter that is not the explicit this parameter.
+The _ordinary-parameter-type-list_ of a member function is the parameter-type-list of that function with the explicit this parameter, if any, omitted. [ _Note_: The ordinary-parameter-type-list consists of the adjusted types of all the ordinary member parameters. _-end note_ ]

 :::
 :::